 An intelligently balanced approach of paid and organic methods can help grow a loyal customer base with high lifetime value and positive word of mouth, whilst generating wide exposure for your business.
 Organic content can also serve as a cost-effective means to road-test content you may later decide to put budget behind.
 Identifying trends in engagement and interaction with your organic content can inform your paid strategy.

 The first step in mastering organic content creation is using a tool that facilitates team collaboration and allows great ideas to flourish.
 Take a look at some of the brands whose social media marketing you admire – their success hasn’t happened by accident.
-It’s a result of teams working together in a structured way to create, plan and nurture a social presence people want to follow.
+It’s a result of teams working together in a structured way to create, plan and nurture a social presence people want to follow, while always having a well planned social media and content calendar in place.

 ContentCal’s collaboration and planning tools help bring your whole team together to share perspectives and build ideas.
 Sign up free to get started today.